thavinb/AmpRecon/README.md

 genotyping_gatk : <bool> // 'false' by default
 ```

+**Containers**

+By default, the pipeline will look for the containers at `/nfs/gsu/team335/ampseq-containers/`.
+A different directory to look for the containers can be set using the `--containers_dir` flag at the nextflow command line.

+---
+## Input Files
 ### In Country Manifest

 The in country manifest file must be a `.tsv` and the pipeline expects to find the following columns headers: